basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 ## Object/Key Operations

-Riak organizes data into bucket types, buckets, keys, and values{{#2.0.0+}}, with [[bucket types|Using Bucket Types]] acting as an additional namespace in versions 2.0 and greater{{/2.0.0+}}.
-Values (or objects) are identifiable by a unique key, and each key/value pair is stored in a bucket.{{#2.0.0+}} The [[properties|Buckets]] of each bucket are determined by its bucket type.{{/2.0.0+}}
+Riak organizes data into {{#2.0.0+}}bucket types, {{/2.0.0+}}buckets, keys, and values{{#2.0.0+}}, with [[bucket types|Using Bucket Types]] acting as an additional namespace in versions 2.0 and greater{{/2.0.0+}}.
+Values (or objects) are identifiable by a unique key, and each key/value pair is stored in a bucket.

 Buckets are essentially a flat namespace in Riak.
 You can name them whatever you'd like.
 They have no intrinsic significant beyond allowing you to store objects with the same key in different buckets.
-They do, however, enable you to provide common configurations to the keys and values within them, such as [[replication properties]] and [[commit hooks|Using Commit Hooks]].
+They do, however, enable you to provide common configurations to the keys and values within them, such as [[replication properties]] and [[commit hooks|Using Commit Hooks]]. {{#2.0.0+}} Their [[properties|Buckets]] are determined by their bucket type.{{/2.0.0+}}

-Most of the interactions you'll have with Riak will be setting or retrieving the value of a key.
+Most of the interactions you'll have with Riak will involve setting or retrieving the value of a key.
 Riak has [[supported client libraries|Client Libraries]] for Erlang, Java, PHP, Python, Ruby and C/C++.
 In addition, there are [[community-supported projects|Client Libraries#Community-Libraries]] for .NET, Node.js, Python, Perl, Clojure, Scala, Smalltalk, and many others.

 ### Read an Object